English

 Documents sur l'artiste

-A Dominican Experience: Three Aboriginal Artists of Canada in the Dominican Republic.
-Ottawa: Om Niiak Native Arts Group, 1989.
+A Dominican Experience: Three Aboriginal Artists of Canada in the Dominican Republic Ottawa, ON: Om Niiak Native Arts Group, 1989.

 The 4 Winds: Artists in Residence: Danilo Gonzalez, Freda Diesing, Peter J. Clair, Shirley Bear Dominican Republic: Altos de Chavon, 1988.